Skip to content

 Where?Who Does it Apply To?Employees are guaranteed…*

--Restaurant industry emplyers with 10+ employees in the city and 100+ employees globally
+– Restaurant industry employers with 10+ employees in the city and 100+ employees globally

-– A written “good faith estimate” of their schedule with at least 2 weeks notice
+– A written “good faith estimate” of their schedule at time of hire

 – Written notice of changes within 24 hours